onqtam/headjack/docs/quotes_and_notes/skip_in_search/YT_CHANNEL.md

     https://www.testmythumbnails.com/
 - have 3 thumbnails ready - if the video starts to flop after a few hours/days
 - rule of thirds - with the 9 parts of the picture - https://en.wikipedia.org/wiki/Rule_of_thirds
+- 5 types of thumbnails for curiosity: moment/story/result/transformation/novelty
+- should be able to visually process it in less than 1 second - flash it for 0.5 sec and see if you processed it
+- simplicity + exaggeration
+- if u confuse - u lose

 thumbnail idea for future:
 - me next to a whiteboard with bullet points & grahps from the video https://prnt.sc/-7AaAuNuW2qF

+traits of a viral video:
+    - videos should have appeal to CCN: core, casual and new audiences
+    - unique, novelty
+    - easy to convey in packaging - title & thumbnail

 all videos in a channel need to adress the same audience !!! everything should be interconnected & relevant the format should also be consistent... what to do with podcasts & clips from them? :/